'Be anxious for nothing..." ~Philippians 4:6

-I've been invited to sing lots of places over the years.
+I've been invited to sing lots of places, over the years.

 It's not unusual to get driving directions, contact information, a tentative order of the program, event themes, and selected attire colors.

 I do wonder why certain expectations and rules don't apply to the entire week, though.
-The same God who is portrayed as a stern clothing inspector on the Sabbath day, certainly doesn't turn a blind eye and say, "Do you" on Monday morning or Thursday afternoon, does He?
+The same God who is portrayed as a stern clothing inspector on the Sabbath day, certainly doesn't turn a blind eye and say, "Do you" on Monday morning, or Thursday afternoon, does He?

 I did laugh a few times, as I read the note.
-It's not that it was funny in and of itself, but I had an inkling as to WHY a note like that was ever written in the first place.
+It's not that it was funny, in and of itself, but I had an inkling as to WHY a note like that was ever written in the first place.

-Can't you just see her strutting in?
-She had the nerve to have gone to a beautician to give traffic-stopping power to her hair; her earrings, bracelet, and necklace catching the sunlight filtering through the stained glass, blinding the whole left side of the church, and burning a hole in the carpet; her knees peeping out from under her dress, and sending some poor, frustrated married soul into a frenzy; her shoes adding a little more swish and sway to her walk.
+She had the nerve to have gone to a beautician to give traffic-stopping power to her hair.
+Can’t you see her earrings, bracelet, and necklace catching the sunlight filtering through the stained glass, blinding the whole left side of the church, and burning a hole in the carpet?

+Yep.
 SHE did it.

 SHE prompted the note.